South Korea is open to international tourism

 It seems counterintuitive that a fare from A to C via B could possibly be cheaper than a simple fare on a shorter route from A to B. However, airlines use dynamic, computer-driven price models calculated with little human intervention, and such deals happen quite often.

 How to find hidden-city tickets?
-The easiest way is to use Skiplagged website, which was designed for unearthing hidden-city deals — give them a try for your flight to South Korea.
+The easiest way is to use the Skiplagged website, which was designed for unearthing hidden-city deals — give them a try for your flight to South Korea.

 Flights to South Korea from Bali, Bangkok, Delhi, Dubai, Hong Kong, Jakarta, Kuala Lumpur, Manila, Singapore, Seoul, Tokyo, and other major hubs in Asia